-ALBERT / ALBERTA JONES, is a 92 y.o. (male or female) patient, admitted to the ED from a local skilled nursing facility (SNF) around 1800.
-S/He became increasing SOB with yellow-greenish sputum and was febrile to 38.5 with pulse oximetry = 88 yesterday.
+ALBERT, is a 92 y.o. patient, admitted to the ED from a local skilled nursing facility (SNF) around 1800.
+He became increasing SOB with yellow-greenish sputum and was febrile to 38.5 with pulse oximetry = 88 yesterday.
 The SNF staff were concerned about pneumonia and, after receiving permission from the patient's family member, called an ambulance for transport to ED.